pagmatt/markdown-cv/index.md

 __Others:__ ns3, Blender, Adobe Photoshop<br>

 ## Personal Interests
-Technologies wise, I like to work with 3D Graphics software such as Blender and I am passionate about Graphics, UI/UX in general.
+Technologies wise I like to fiddle around with 3D Graphics softwares, such as Blender, and I am passionate about computer graphics in general.
 From a less engineering standpoint, I practice various sports such as swimming, track and field and Judo; I also (used to) play the guitar.
 Finally, I am also interested in the socio-economic consequences of the current emerging technologies.<br>

 <!-- ### Footer

-Last updated: May 2013 -->
+Last updated: Jan 2020 -->